Musaik – Grenzenlos musizieren

-Musaik – Grenzenlos musizieren (German for Musaik - Making music without boundaries) is a multi award winning music for social change programme situated in the district of Prohlis, Dresden.
+Musaik – Grenzenlos musizieren (German for Musaik - Making music without boundaries) is a music for social change programme situated in the district of Prohlis, Dresden.
 Musaik was founded in 2017 with the aim of utilizing music lessons as a tool for social change.

 At Musaik, pupils between the ages of six and sixteen receive free group lessons, ensemble and orchestra rehearsals three times a week.
 The lessons take place in the school where the vast majority of the young people attend.
 The young people do not need to audition to participate and it is a programme open to all.
 A free instrument is also made available to each participant.

 The teachers are trained instrumental pedagogues who are supported by a social pedagogue, office staff and volunteers.

 Method

 The teaching method of Musaik is inspired by the El Sistema model which originated in Venezuela.
 This model uses orchestral and ensemble music activities as an agent of social development, inclusion and integration.

 The model fosters stimulating learning environments that enable children to swiftly progress towards excellence; ensuring high quality teaching that is intensive and joyful, with peer learning; and regular performances with chamber ensembles and the full orchestra.

 The methods Colourstrings, Kodály method and Relative Solmization form the basis of the teaching.
 From the beginning, music is played exclusively together in the group.
 Beginners' lessons are divided into wind and string sections.
 Making music together in the symphonic orchestra is the musical goal of the lessons with a child who starts in August at the beginning of the school year performing with their peers in the full orchestra in December for the first time.
 Teachers and volunteer instrumentalists support the performances, as do members of the numerous professional bands and orchestras in Dresden such as the Sächsische Staatskapelle Dresden, Dresdner Sinfoniker, Dresden Philharmonic, the Police Orchestra of Saxony, the Banda Communale.
 Other musical partners of Musaik include the Heinrich Schütz Conservatory Dresden and the Hochschule für Musik Carl Maria von Weber Dresden.